younghasuh/old.younghasuh.github.io/_pages/about.md

     overlay_image: /assets/images/jay2.JPG
 author_profile: true
 classes: wide
-date: December 30, 2022
+date: August 31, 2023
 ---

-I started a new position as the Ornithology Collections Manager at the Natural History Museum of Los Angeles County.
+Last July 2022, I started a new position as the Ornithology Collections Manager at the Natural History Museum of Los Angeles County.
+I'm passionate about making biodiversity accessible and available for anyone to use, starting with this [shiny app](https://nhm-birds.shinyapps.io/lacm_birds/){:target="_blank" rel="noopener"} I wrote to easily search through our database by species.

 I received my Ph.D. from the department of [Ecology and Evolutionary Biology](https://ecologyandevolution.cornell.edu/){:target="_blank" rel="noopener"} at Cornell University and the [Cornell Lab of Ornithology](https://www.birds.cornell.edu){:target="_blank" rel="noopener"}, co-advised by Drs.
 John Fitzpatrick and Mike Webster.
 I conducted all fieldwork at Archbold Biological Station with Dr. Reed Bowman.
 My dissertation aims to understand why is there so much variation in life history strategies within a population?
 I have been studying dispersal decisions in the cooperatively breeding Florida scrub-jay.
 I use long-term and field-collected data, as well as newly developed tracking technology to study movement leading up to dispersal.